'Alpha Class', Inside the Frat Life

 Greek life is a major stamp in many universities throughout the nation.
 At Arizona State University, it is a part of campus life.
 It shapes the image of the school and has a heavy influence on potential students.
 “Alpha Class” gives viewers a chance to see that influence inside campus grounds.

 In the beginning, a phone call between an unknown caller and a young man takes place, where the caller is asking a series of questions.
 One question stands out, making the man stop and look stunned towards the camera.
-Different locations in ASU’s campus are seen, with each one displaying different Greek letters which establish how big greek life is on their campus.
+Different locations in ASU’s campus are shown, with each one displaying different greek letters helping establish how big greek life is on their campus.

 Three young men start to recall the time they were pledging for a fraternity, leading to brutal hazing traditions.
 Each of those events led to the fraternity being disbanded, and the pledging class deciding to create a new fraternity with better rules.